jgstew/jgstew.github.io/_posts/2018-10-30-BigFix-Settings-Optimizations.md

 ### Recommendation: 5 years (1825)

-- This setting controls how many log files the client will keep before deleting the oldest.
+- This setting controls how long the client keeps track of action history
-- The default of 10 days is often too short to catch issues before logs are rotated.
+- Keep it for the entire device lifecycle!
+- Stored efficiently in a SQLite database
+- Can be queried with Relevance!

 ## _BESRelay_HealthCheck_EnableAtStartup